ThisIsNotJustin/reflexpi/README.md

-# Reaction Time Test with Raspberry Pi
+# ReflexPi

+Test your reaction time with a 7 segment display, LED, and button connected to a Raspberry Pi!